IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-selection.md

 <!-- ComponentStart: Grid, HierarchicalGrid -->

-* In order to have proper row selection and cell selection, while `{ComponentTitle}` has remote virtualization, a `PrimaryKey` should be provided.
+* In order to have proper row selection and cell selection, while `{ComponentName}` has remote virtualization, a `PrimaryKey` should be provided.
-* When the `{ComponentTitle}` has remote virtualization, then clicking the header checkbox will select/deselect all records that are currently in the grid.
-When new data is loaded in the `{ComponentTitle}` on demand, newly added rows will not be selected and it is a limitation, so you should handle that behavior by yourself and you can select these rows by using the provided API methods.
+* When the `{ComponentName}` has remote virtualization, then clicking the header checkbox will select/deselect all records that are currently in the grid.
+When new data is loaded in the `{ComponentName}` on demand, newly added rows will not be selected and it is a limitation, so you should handle that behavior by yourself and you can select these rows by using the provided API methods.

 <!-- ComponentEnd: Grid, HierarchicalGrid -->